Generalized support vector regression: duality and tensor-kernel representation: General SVR in Banach spaces of features.

 \begin{remark} If in Corollary~\ref{cor:20160223m}, $r=2$ and $\PP$ is a discrete measure, say $\PP = (1/n)\sum_{i=1}^n\delta_{(x_i,y_i)}$, for some sample $(x_i,y_i)_{1 \leq i \leq n} \in (\XC\times\YC)^n$, then \eqref{eq:20160223l} becomes

-where $J_2$ is the normalized duality map.
+where $J_2$ is the normalized duality map of $\FF$.
 Formula \eqref{eq:20160229a} is the way the representer theorem is usually presented in reproducing kernel Banach spaces \cite{Fass15,Zhang2009,Zhang2012}.
 Here it is a simple consequence of the more general Theorem~\ref{thm:pridu} and Corollary~\ref{cor:20160223m}.
 Moreover, we stress that our derivation of \eqref{eq:20160229a} relies on convex analysis arguments only, while in the above cited literature it is proved as a consequence of a representer theorem for function interpolation, ultimately using different techniques and stronger hypotheses.
-We finally note that, if $\FF$ is a Hilbert space and $r=2$, then $J_2$ is the identity map of $\FF$ and \eqref{eq:20160229a} becomes
+We note also that in Banach space setting \cite{Zhang2009,Zhang2012}, the kernel is defined as